-We hear about flow state a lot, or getting in the zone, commonly associated with peak and creative performance.
-I would hear about it a lot as an athlete, but it wasn’t until I became a singer and concurrently delved into the world of mindfulness that I really understood what it was and how to access it.
-I just completed a certification in Mindfulness and Well being Strategy, which synthesized western psychology and eastern spiritual practice, heavy on meditation.
+We hear about flow state a great deal.
+Athletes typically call it ‘finding the zone’.
+But it wasn’t until I became a singer and concurrently delved into the world of mindfulness that I really understood what it was and how to access it.
 Music and mindfulness/meditation have been the biggest teachers in understanding and accessing flow state.

 So we’ve traversed a lot of meta territory.
 Here are the takeaways: